Sternocleidomastoid muscle (SCM)

 Other

-• Autonomic phenomena of the eye including tearing and redness.
+• Autonomic phenomena of the eye including tearing and redness4.

 SCM Pain pattern4